adjtomo/wfdiff/doc/README.md

 ## Logo

-The veritas logo is available in two versions:
+The wfdiff logo is available in two versions:

 * `logo.svg` SVG format suitable for the web.
 * `logo_ref.svg` Inkscape specific svg suitable for editing in Inkscape.